 Along with support groups and workshops for children and teens, we offer two unique services for them:

-Camp Reflections is a weekend day camp for children and teens (ages 5-14) who have experienced the death of a loved one.
-The camp includes activities such as music, arts and crafts, and games.
-Grief-related activities are conducted in small and large group settings and are led by trained facilitators.
+Camp Reflections is a camp for grieving children in elementary and middle school.
+Camp Activities include music, expressive arts, and group games.
+Grief related activities are conducted in small and large group settings and are led by a trained bereavement facilitator.
 Learn more here.

 Transitions GriefCare offers many of our grief services in the public and private schools of Wake County.
 Following the death of a loved one, coordinating school and work schedules for office visits can be challenging and transportation may be difficult to arrange, so these programs are designed to make it easy for kids to get the support they need in their own familiar school environment.
 We work with school guidance counselors to determine what services may be available at a school; please reach out to your school’s guidance counselor if you see a need for our services at your school.
 Learn more here.

 If you are a school counselor and would like additional information or to contact us, click here.